davidjbradshaw/iframe-resizer/README.md

 ##Version History
 * v2.3.1 Added setHeightCalculationMethod() method in iFrame.
-Added *min* option to *heightCalculationMethod.
+Added *min* option to the height calculation methods.
 Invalid value for *heightCalculationMethod* is now a warning rather than an error and now falls back to the default value.
 * v2.3.0 Added extra *heightCalculationMethod* options.
 Inject clearFix into 'body' to work around CSS floats preventing the height being correctly calculated.
 Added meaningful error message for non-valid values in *heightCalculationMethod*.
 Stop **click** events firing for 50ms after **size** events.
 Fixed hover example in old IE.
 * v2.2.3 [#26](https://github.com/davidjbradshaw/iframe-resizer/issues/26) Locally scope jQuery to $, so there is no dependancy on it being defined globally.
 * v2.2.2 [#25](https://github.com/davidjbradshaw/iframe-resizer/issues/25) Added click listener to Window, to detect CSS checkbox resize events.